jayteelan/musyxearch/README.md

 - **react-router-dom**: enable navigation between component screens
 - **axios**: retrieve API data
 - **dotenv**: hide API key
+- **react-string-replace**: simplifies string replacement in react

 ## Issues and Resolutions

 **27. Jan**

 - main screen initially did not update with X-position changes; refactored code to create function in App.js to set state and then call this function in Main.js
+- album titles com with artist name attached; discovered that str.replace() does not work in react. installed `react-string-replace` to facilitate renaming, but not yet able to use it in mapped arrays.

 ## Code Snippet